michhar/flask-simple-user-assignmet/README.md

 ## Setting up a web app based on Flask

-Info on its way.
-Here's a snippet of info.
+### Steps

+When first getting to this repository, test locally.

+    gunicorn --bind=0.0.0.0 --timeout 600 startup:app

+* Navigate to the indicated URL to see the web app in action (`flask run` could also be used for testing, but since `gunicorn` is used by App Service, it's nice to test it that way).

+### Purpose of files

 The `startup.py` file, for its part, is specifically for deploying to Azure App Service on Linux without containers.
 Because the app code is in its own *module* in the `login_app` folder (which has an `__init__.py`), trying to start the Gunicorn server within App Service on Linux produces an "Attempted relative import in non-package" error.
 The `startup.py` file, therefore, is just a shim to import the app object from the `login_app` module, which then allows you to use startup:app in the Gunicorn command line (see `startup.txt`).
+As the tutorial indicates under <a href="https://code.visualstudio.com/docs/python/tutorial-deploy-app-service-on-linux#_configure-a-custom-startup-file" target="_blank">Configure a custom startup file</a>, the `startup.txt` will need to be placed in the App Service's **Configuration -> General settings -> Starup Command** (just go to the App Service in the Azure Portal to do this).

 ## References